 - Accessory Gear - Here’s an area (finally!) where you can reasonably add to the NADA value.
 Significant accessories like a windlass, kicker motors, air-conditioning, and the like all add real value to a boat.
 Not as much as their initial purchase price, of course (unless they were installed within the past few months and have little to no use on them).
 But they should be considered at half to two-thirds of their price

 Blue Book Boat Values

 While auto pricing is closely tied to "blue book" value, boat values are not nearly so cut and dried.
 A pair of center consoles that came out of the same mold on the same day might have very different values three years later, depending on upgrades, maintenance schedules, and the factors mentioned above.
 Prices also fluctuate with season, and how anxious the seller is to move the boat.
-As a benchmark, it's a good idea to check your boat values with NADA Guides.
-For more information about how to set a price for a used boat with the NADA Guide, read Boat Prices with NADA Guides.
+As a benchmark, it's a good idea to check your boat values with the Boat Trader Price Checker tool.

 When you have a feel for the price range of boats like yours, evaluate your boat’s value within that range.
 If you have a loan on your boat, check to see the exact payoff amount, including any balloon payments or other charges.
 Use that to set the absolute minimum price you will accept for your boat.

 A well-documented maintenance schedule, equipment upgrades, and selling at the beginning of the boating season will all increase boat value.
 A neglected hull with original powertrain sold at the end of the season belongs at the bottom of the range.
 Be realistic—but also leave yourself room for negotiation.
 Every buyer wants to think they got a great deal.